aqwerty420/Awfully-Typed/README.md

  - 'TARGET_REPOSITORY_NAME'
  - 'YOUR_MAIL'

- And create a [https://github.com/settings/tokens](github secret) for the repository with the name 'API_TOKEN_GITHUB'
+ And create a [github secret](https://github.com/settings/tokens) for the repository with the name 'API_TOKEN_GITHUB'

 ## Support